bees-hive/elegant-git/docs/commands.md

 Annotates the latest commit of `master` branch with a given tag and publishes it.
 The tag's message will be prepopulated using commits subjects (from oldest to newest) between the last available tag and HEAD.
+If there are no tags, then all commits will be used.
 The release notes will be either copied to clipboard (if `pbcopy` or `xclip` is available) or printed to standard output using `git elegant show-release-notes`.

 The command uses branch and stash pipes to preserve the current Git state prior to execution and restore after.